mekinsie/currency-exchanger/README.md

 * _jQuery_

 ## Description
-This application will allow you to convert U.S. dollars to any currency.
+This application will allow you to convert one currency to any other currency.
 The purpose of this project is to practice using API keys.

 ## Setup/Installation Requirements